Zenith Data Systems: Success (1986-1989)

+Faltering, and sale to Groupe Bull (1989–1991)

 Despite its leadership of the portable market—far more successful than IBM itself—and what Byte described in 1989 as "an excellent reputation for making quality hardware" with good customer support, by that year the company deemphasized retail sales at Heath/Zenith stores, prioritizing outside sales.
 Its MinisPort subnotebook, which made use of a special 2-inch floppy disk format as the primary means of transferring data to and from the machine, sold more slowly than anticipated.
 Further, Unisys beat out ZDS in a $700-million bid to supply the military with desktop computer systems.
 The company soon after had a $534-million computer upgrade contract for the Navy cancelled by the General Services Administration.
 A ploy to boost sales of its desktop computers by requiring its laptop dealers to also sell desktop models backfired, with an estimated 1,000 dealers across the United States including ComputerLand pulling all ZDS products from their inventory in protest of this policy.
 Zenith Electronics cut spending to ZDS's research and development operations in preparation for selling the subsidiary to the highest bidder.
 This had the effect of eliminating new product releases, causing sales to greatly decline as existing offerings became obsolete.
 The company shipped 386,100 computers in 1989, down 11% year over year; Zenith's 4.2% market share declined by 60bp.
-An interested buyer was found at the very end of the decade; in November 1989, Groupe Bull announced that they would acquire ZDS from Zenith Electronics for between $511 million and $635 million.
+An interested buyer was found at the very end of the decade; in November 1989, Groupe Bull announced that it would acquire ZDS from Zenith Electronics for between $511 million and $635 million.
 The deal was finalized in December 1989.